 The Phase 1 strategy, which awarded the fabrication of the Phase 1 facilities to five international contracting companies, is delivering good performance with 30% of the project completed and is on track to first oil production in 2005.
 So far the project is employing and has trained more than 2,300 Azerbaijanian local staff.
 Phase 2 has learnt from the success of this strategy, and is also benefiting from a very similar design to the Phase 1 project - especially the Sangachal facilities, the 30" pipeline and elements of the offshore facilities.
 These factors have been taken into consideration during the fabrication and engineering tendering process, which reaches conclusion during October and November.
 Interim awards for the deck fabrication contracts are expected to be awarded shortly, with full award for these and other key contracts in October and November 2002.

-The level of utilisation of Azerbaijan's facilities and involvement of local workers will be significant throughout the construction works.
+The level of utilization of Azerbaijan's facilities and involvement of local workers will be significant throughout the construction works.
 An additional deck fabrication facility will be upgraded and further deck and jacket construction will take place at the SPS yard.
 SOCAR/KMNF pipelay, crane, transport barges and marine fleet will continue to be used.
 The main contractors have been encouraged to maximise use of local subcontractors.
 The Phase 2 project will lead to the creation of up to 2,000 additional direct local construction jobs at peak and will give a significant boost to Azerbaijan's economy.